-Mr. Wood's experience, qualifications, attributes and skills include serving since 1994 as President and Chief Executive Officer of Secret Communications, LLC ("Secret"), Cincinnati, Ohio.
+Mr. Wood's experience, qualifications, attributes and skills include serving since 1994 as President and Chief Executive Officer of SecretWorks, LLC ("Secret"), Cincinnati, Ohio.
 Secret was in the radio broadcast business, but following the sale of radio stations, it is now a venture capital company.
 Investments have included banking, internet security, anti-counterfeiting, meat exporting, medical office advertising, magazine publishing, and aviation.
-He is also since 1998 founder of The Darwin Growth Fund, a nascent agricultural business.
 Mr. Wood is a graduate of Harvard College and earned a J.D. degree from The University of Chicago Law School.